arpa2/tlspool/doc/socketprotocol.rst

 Starting TLS as a server
 ========================

-A server can send a STARTTLS_SERVER command to the TLS pool to initiate TLS over a connection.
+A server can send a STARTTLS_SERVER command to the TLS Pool to initiate TLS over a connection.
 To do this, it fills out a number of fields in the command packet.
-In addition, it sends a file descriptor to TLS-ify as auxiliary data.
-This file descriptor is duplicated into the TLS pool, and further used for the TLS exchanges.
+In addition, it sends a file descriptor to TLS-ify as ancillary data.
+This file descriptor is duplicated into the TLS Pool, and further used for the TLS exchanges.

-This file descriptor that is duplicated to the TLS pool should normally be closed as soon as the response comes back, as it is no longer usable.
+This file descriptor that is duplicated to the TLS Pool should normally be closed as soon as the response comes back, as it is no longer usable.
 This is even the case for ERROR responses, as it may be unclear what has been sent over the wire.
 Note however, that exceptions may exist for